1 | Scarlet kingsnake |

 Location: southern US, far northern Mexico.

-This kingsnake inhabits four states: Arizona, Utah, eastern Nevada, and extreme western New Mexico.
-This is a species of sky island mountain ranges, residing at altitudes above 910 metres and up to 2740 metres.
-They can be found in chaparral, conifer forests and juniper woodlands, avoiding scorched deserts and preferring areas with plenty of vegetation to get lost in.
+Arizona mountain kingsnakes (Lampopeltis pyromelana) can be found in chaparral, conifer forests and juniper woodlands, avoiding scorched deserts and preferring areas with plenty of vegetation to get lost in.
 Within these habitats, the best place for an avid reptile enthusiast to find them is by streams.

-Because of their mountainous ways, their range is discontinuous, yet Arizona mountain kingsnakes (Lampropeltis pyromelana) are a plentiful species.
 This kingsnake is intermediate in length, reaching an all time record of 108.8cm.

+Because of their mountainous ways, their range is discontinuous, divided into several pockets.
+Despite this, Arizona mountain kingsnakes are a plentiful species.
 Research on their diet is lacking, but they’ve been confirmed to feast on bats, specifically the longlegged myotis bat (Myotis volans).
 There’s also lizards such as Yarrow’s spiny lizard, and like other kingsnakes, they defeat their prey using constriction.

 4 | Black kingsnake |

-Location: eastern US.
+Location: mid-eastern US.

-Black kingsnakes (Lampropeltis nigra) are a long version, reaching a record of 183cm.
-They appear in a variety of locations, including farmsteads, forests, woodlands, pasture fields, and even suburban areas.
-They eagerly climb trees, but are strong swimmers and are often found close to rivers.
-Black kingsnakes have similar colouring to desert kingsnakes, but the key ID sign is that the yellow is more abundant on their flanks, gaining in strength the further down you travel.
+Black kingsnakes have a similar colour scheme to desert kingsnakes, but the key ID sign is that the yellow is more abundant on their flanks, gaining in strength the further down you travel.
 This snake is non-venomous, but may bite aggressively if picked up.

 5 | Prairie kingsnake |